-All evaluators will communicate Final Professional Practices Ratings to all teachers by June 30.
-Should the evaluator and teacher being evaluated not agree on the final ratings during the end-of-year review, they should determine what additional evidence is needed in order to arrive at the correct rating.
-While the 15 working day period prescribed in item 6 above should provide adequate time to collect and summarize the evidence and to determine a final rating, each circumstance should be assessed individually.
+All evaluators will communicate an overall summative rating to all teachers no later than two weeks prior to the end of the evaluation cycle.
+Should the evaluator and teacher being evaluated not agree on the final ratings during the end-of- year review, they should determine what additional evidence is needed in order to arrive at the rating.
+The teacher will acknowledge receipt of the rating within six (6) working days of receiving it.
+(See Part 2, J.)